 Different types of hash: Herbal material vs concentrate

-The first concentrate that we ever created out of marijuana was, in fact, hashish.
+The first concentrate that we ever created out of cannabis was, in fact, hashish.
 And this is the fundamental difference between weed and hashish.
 Weed refers to the raw, unprocessed herbal material that grows straight out of the garden.
 Nothing needs to be done to it to prepare it for smoking, other than drying.
 Usually, smoking weed doesn’t involve smoking the stems or seeds or leaves, but rather just the dense buds.

 Hash is basically just a concentrated extraction of trichomes, often looking like dark green or black sludge.
 In ancient cultures, the trichomes were simply extracted by rubbing the buds between the fingertips or palms.
 The final product of this method is called finger hash.
 Modern technology has given us faster and easier methods of making hash, but what you end up smoking is more or less the same.